Quantum Altermagnetic Instability in Disordered Metals

-We have mentioned in Sec. \ref{sec:model} that we work with the Hamiltonian (\ref{eq:kineticH}) around the $\Gamma$ point.
-The feature of this point is that the presence of the anisotropy parameter $\delta$ appears at order $k^4$, which is neglected, leading to the idea that we are treating an isotropic system in absence of interactions.
-If we wanted to describe a system where the Fermi level lies close to the $X$ and $Y$ points.
-Around these points the \emph{free} dispersion relation is already anisotropic at quadratic order, $\varepsilon(\bm k)\sim k^2_1/2m_1+k^2_2/2m_2$, with the parameters $m_1$ and $m_2$ depending on $\delta$.
+We have mentioned in Sec.~\ref{sec:model} that we work with the Hamiltonian (\ref{eq:kineticH}) around the $\Gamma$ point.
+The feature of this point is that the presence of the anisotropy parameter $\delta$ appears at order $k^4$, which is neglected, leading to the idea that we are treating an isotropic system in the absence of interactions.
+If we wanted to describe a system in which the Fermi level lies close to the $X$ and $Y$ points, the \emph{free} dispersion relation around these points would already be anisotropic at quadratic order, $\varepsilon(\bm k)\sim k^2_1/2m_1+k^2_2/2m_2$, with the parameters $m_1$ and $m_2$ depending on $\delta$.
 If we keep considering isotropic scattering described by $\Gamma_0$, it is known that the main effect is a redefinition of the diffusion coefficient $D\to D(\delta)$\cite{Wolfle1984}.
-There will be two main changes in the results presented in this work are that now, the effective coupling constant $g=U/\pi^2D$ would be dependent on $\delta$ through the diffusion constant.
-The second effect will be the changes of the coefficients of the spin relaxation terms in Eq.(\ref{spindiffusons}) as the Rashba term will be modified after this momentum rescaling.
-The overall change will thus be the boundaries described in Sec. \ref{sec:phasediagram} will deform.
-However, we stress that the disorder analyzed in this work is invariant under $\{C_n\Vert C_2^{S}\}$ ($\text{C}_4\cdot\text{T}$ when spin--orbit is present), so it is not expected the destruction of any phase already present in the plotted phase diagrams in Fig.(\ref{fig:threepanels}).
+The two main changes in the results presented in this work are, first, that the effective coupling constant $g=U/\pi^2D$ would now depend on $\delta$ through the diffusion constant, and second, that the coefficients of the spin-relaxation terms in Eq.~(\ref{spindiffusons}) would change because the Rashba term is modified by this momentum rescaling.
+The overall change will thus be that the boundaries described in Sec.~\ref{sec:phasediagram} will deform.
+However, we stress that the disorder analyzed in this work is invariant under $\{C_n\Vert C_2^{S}\}$ ($\text{C}_4\cdot\text{T}$ when spin--orbit is present), so it is not expected that any phase already present in the plotted phase diagrams will be destroyed in Fig.~\ref{fig:threepanels}.